BY PASTOR T. O. BANSO

 Seeking the face of God should, however, be balanced with keeping company with your small group.
 Avoid isolation or withdrawal from your small group.
 You need members of this group at this time.
 Keep company with your company!

-In Matt 26:38, Jesus said to Peter, James and John, “My soul is overwhelmed with sorrow to the point of death.
+In Matthew 26:38, Jesus said to Peter, James, and John, “My soul is overwhelmed with sorrow to the point of death.
 Stay here and keep watch with me” (NIV).
 Don’t let Satan disconnect you from your small group.
-Even if they cannot help you solve your problem or provide solution, their presence from time to time would help you emotionally.
+Even if they cannot help you solve your problem or provide a solution, their presence from time to time would help you emotionally.

 The three disciples that Jesus took along to the Garden of Gethsemane were not to pray for or with him.
 They were to stay and keep watch with him.
 They were to keep watch and pray that they would not give in to temptation.
 But they failed in this assignment because of sleep.